4 iframe Alternatives For Better Content Optimisation

-Below I’ve listed some of the most common media being held back by the inline frames and the alternative methods you can use to embed them in order to get your hard work either seen by Google or indexed.
+Below, we’ve listed some of the most common media being held back by Inline Frames, along with the alternative methods you can use to embed them in order to get your hard work either seen by Google or indexed.

 Most embedded maps come from Google Maps.
-The problem with this (you’ve probably guessed by now) is that the embed code generated for you is an iframe.
+The problem with this (as you’ve probably guessed by now) is that the embed code generated for you is an iframe.

 When it comes to video there are more options for embedding than you might think.
 When adding YouTube videos you still have the choice of using the old embed code option that tells the bots “Hey, there’s a video here”.